Making the most out of your exchange

 If your schedule allows it, try having more than one language friend:

-- If you only exchange with one person, in the case that that person cannot meet any more for any reason, you’ll be back to zero, and you are going to have to start looking for language friends all over again, it’s best to try to get a rotation of 4 people to talk to, if one fizzles out, you still have 3 more and your learning won’t stop when you try to fill the gap.
+- If you only exchange with one person, in the case that that person cannot meet any more for any reason, you’ll be back to square one, and you are going to have to start looking for language friends all over again, it’s best to try to get a rotation of 4 people to talk to, if one fizzles out, you still have 3 more and your learning won’t stop when you try to fill the gap.

 - Another reason for having more than one person to exchange with is getting used to different accents and speech patterns which, in the long run, will prove incredibly helpful.

 If you are a beginner I recommend not trying to practice conversing in your target language.
-As I pointed out in my Ultimate Guide to Learning Vocabulary “a conversation takes place at a fast pace, you can’t stop at every second to look up words you don’t understand or to ask the other person to explain what they said, this means that speakers tend to talk at a level where the conversation is fluid; what this translates to in real life is that the conversation will either be too much of a challenge (your partner speaks too fast, or an at advanced level) or too much of a cakewalk (the conversation is not a big enough challenge for your current level)” instead, I prefer to use some sort of immersive material and I have my language friends work with me to try and translate said material into English.
+As I pointed out in my Ultimate Guide to Learning Vocabulary “a conversation takes place at a fast pace, you can’t stop at every second to look up words you don’t understand or to ask the other person to explain what they said, this means that speakers tend to talk at a level where the conversation is fluid; what this translates to in real life is that the conversation will either be too much of a challenge (your partner speaks too fast, or an at advanced level) or too much of a cakewalk (the conversation is not a big enough challenge for your current level)” instead, I prefer to use some sort of immersion material and have my language friends work with me to try and translate said material into English.

 Personal questions should be preceded by your own answer to that question, for example, if you want to ask “what do you do for fun?” instead of simply throwing the question at your partner, introduce the question with your own answer to it: “the other day I went to a ski resort called Valle Nevado with a friend to do some sightseeing and some skiing, what do you do for fun?”